mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Languages** :: —
 **Challenge** :: 3 (700 XP)
 ___
-**Charge.** If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
+**Charge.** :: If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.

-**Bred for War.** The horse has advantage on saving throws against being frightened.
+**Bred for War.** :: The horse has advantage on saving throws against being frightened.

-**Trained Mount.** The horse has been trained for combat.
+**Trained Mount.** :: The horse has been trained for combat.
 While mounted by a rider, it acts on the rider's initiative and the rider can use a bonus action to command it to Dash, Disengage, or Dodge.
 ___
 ### Actions
-**Hooves.** *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage.
+**Hooves.** :: *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage.
-___

 *The famous warhorses bred in Goldreach are prized across both continents.
 Larger and braver than common horses, they're trained from birth for the chaos of battle.*
+}}

+{{monster,frame,wide
-### Emerald Depths Constrictor
+## Emerald Depths Constrictor
 *Large beast, unaligned*
 ___
 **Armor Class** :: 12